 Though such severe accidents are still rare, recent statistics reveal that accidents involving distracted emergency vehicles are occurring fairly regularly:

 - In California, these accidents have claimed 3 lives and injured about 140 people over the last two years.

 - In 2012, the drivers of California emergency vehicles caused 165 traffic collisions; electronic equipment was cited as a known factor in 26 collisions, or just over 15 percent.

 - In 2013, California emergency vehicle drivers caused 180 collisions, and electronic equipment was a factor in 48 collisions, representing more than one-quarter of the collisions.

 Many California law enforcement agencies lack explicit policies on the use of cellphones and in-car computers.
 For instance, the California Highway Patrol allows cellphone use in “exigent circumstances” and in-car computer use at the officer’s discretion.
-The Los Angeles County Sheriff’s Department offers no guidelines on in-car computer use.
+The California County Sheriff’s Department offers no guidelines on in-car computer use.
 The San Bernardino County Sheriff’s Department bans texting, limits cellphone use and requires officers to avoid “excessive” in-car computer use.

 Unfortunately, this limited guidance may leave many motorists exposed to careless decisions on the part of emergency vehicle drivers.
 These accidents may pose a growing threat if the increasing dependence on technology in both personal and professional spheres continues.

 Accident victims may be reluctant to pursue compensation from people who serve the public.
 However, when police officers, fire truck drivers or other emergency responders make reckless decisions that needlessly endanger the lives of others, they can be held accountable for those actions.

 Anyone who has been hurt in an accident that an emergency vehicle driver caused should speak with an attorney about the possibility of pursuing compensation.